Pankaj-Str/Complete-Python-Mastery/35 Day Pandas Basic/CaseStudy.md

-# step-by-step case study example using Pandas to analyze a dataset of sales transactions.
+# Step-by-step case study example using Pandas to analyze a dataset of sales transactions.

 ```python
 import pandas as pd